Zero Hunger Lab

 Achieving food security

 We believe that, with a joint approach to food security problems, we will make more impact in the fight against hunger.
-Many of our food systems need to be fundamentally overhauled over the next decade.
-Not only to help people in need but also to make sure we are ready to provide more than 10 billion people with a healthy meal by 2050 and find structural solutions to stop the effects of increasing global warming and pollution on our planet.
+Our food systems have to be fundamentally adapted over the next decade – of course in order to better help people in need when they are hit by war or natural disaster, but also to be able to provide more than 10 billion people with three healthy meals a day by 2050 within the planetary boundaries.

 The lab is part of Tilburg University’s IMPACT program, which connects several scientists with social partners to realize impact together.